SubashiniSekhar/arcade-game/README.md

 2. Use arrow keys to move the character into desired direction.

-3. Aim to avoid collision with enemy bugs and reach water.
+3. Aim to avoid collision with enemy bugs and reach water to win.